+The College continues to embed awareness, discussion and the College's own processes within its pastoral process.
 The College has a regularly updated Equality & Diversity training programme which all staff undertake.
 Refresher training and training for new starters is carried out on an ongoing basis.